Skip to content

 2. Analyze the root cause:

-• Use Crash Protection to trigger Garbage Collection at key moments and observe the impact.
+• Use Crash Protection to trigger garbage collection at key moments and observe the impact.

-• Inspect the heap dump to identify large or continuously growing objects that are not being released.
+• Take heap dumps and analyze them with Eclipse MAT to identify large or growing objects not being released.

-• Static collections that retain objects indefinitely.
+• Static collections retaining objects indefinitely.

-• Listeners that are not properly unregistered.
+• Listeners not properly unregistered.

-• Caching issues that lead to excessive memory consumption.
+• Caching issues causing excessive memory consumption.

 3. Resolve the issue: